alleyinteractive/irving/README.md

-# mittr-irving
+# MIT Technology Review — Irving

-Irving application for MIT Technology Review
+This is the front-end application for tecnologyreview.com's headless WordPress instance.